Marcelo Torcuato de Alvear: The division of radicalism

 The division of the radical party became inevitable in 1923: nine radical senators declared themselves "anti-personalists," that is, against Yrigoyen's personalism, and gave their support to President Alvear.

 There were also frictions between him and his vice president Elpidio González, since the latter was a Yrigoyenista; In fact, the division began when the senators began to harass Vice President González.
 Yrigoyenismo took the antipersonalists as conservatives, while the antipersonalists considered that Yrigoyen violated the rules of the political game.
 These disputes continued and, what was worse, they moved to Congress, where the deputies loyal to Yrigoyen came to obstruct several of the initiatives that emerged from the Executive Power, either through discussions or by withdrawing from the premises to avoid giving a quorum.
-In this context, in January 1925 President Alvear closed the extraordinary sessions by decree, in view of the fact that legislative activity was almost nil.
+In this context, in January 1925 President Alvear closed the extraordinary sessions by decree, as legislative activity was almost nil.

 1928 election

 The Radical Civic Union was divided into two political parties as the presidential elections of 1928 approached: on the one hand, the followers of Yrigoyen, called "personalistas", promoted the leader himself as a candidate for president of the nation together with Francisco Beiró; On the other hand, the UCRA presented the Leopoldo Melo-Vicente Gallo formula, while the conservatives led by Julio A. Roca decided to abstain and support the antipersonnelists.

 Yrigoyen's victory in the 1928 elections was overwhelming: with 62% of the votes, he was again elected president.
 When Alvear went to transfer command to him on 12 October, his supporters began to threaten him, shouting "¡traitor! ”, at which Alvear pounced on them ready to start a fight; but some people held him back to avoid a pitched battle.
 Alvear tried to shorten distances with Yrigoyen, and visited him in December 1928, after several years without seeing the caudillo.